How To Treat a dog skin yeast infection with Banixx

 Is your dog scratching & itching?
 The jingling tags on his collar serve as a constant reminder.
 Your poor dog, he’s at it again, scratching, biting, licking and shaking his body.
-If your dog is plagued with itchy skin, it may be a yeast infection, aka fungus, that’s common in dogs and puppies.
+If your dog is plagued with itchy skin, it may be a yeast (fungus) infection that’s common in dogs and puppies.
 Yeast is a form of fungus (also called yeast dermatitis) which can cause dry itchy skin, skin redness/rashes, and pain to your dog’s skin.
-Because your dog is so uncomfortable he will scratch his body or belly until it is red, sore and irritated and possibly even infected.
+Because your dog is so uncomfortable he will scratch his body or belly until it is red, sore, irritated and possibly even infected.

 You are not alone with this.
 Itching, medically known as pruritis, affects many dogs and for a variety of reasons.
-To effectively treat itching means finding its underlying root cause, as itchiness is not a disease but a symptom.
+In order to effectively treat itching, you must find the underlying root cause, as itchiness is not a disease but a symptom.
 There can be several causes of your dog’s itchy skin:

 To get rid of and treat your dog’s itchy skin yeast infection,use Banixx, which is an excellent anti-fungal solution that effectively kills the fungus that is causing the problem since yeast is a fungus.

 Simply apply Banixx 2-3 times daily to your dog’s skin infection, being sure to saturate your dog’s skin.
 It is also a good idea to massage Banixx gently into your dog’s skin for complete saturation.
 And, rest assured, Banixx is not only odor-free but painless for your pup